gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 expansion due to algorithm and any authentication tag needs to be included in the calculation.

-On the other hand, the Protection Engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the Encrypted chunk header.
+On the other hand, the protection engine needs to be informed about the PMTU by removing from the value the sum of the common SCTP header and the Encrypted chunk header.
 This implies that SCTP can propagate the computed PMTU at run time specifically.
-The way Protection Engine provides the primitive for PMTU communication shall be part of the Cipher Specification.
+The way protection engine provides the primitive for PMTU communication shall be part of the Cipher Specification.

-From SCTP perspective, if there is a maximum size of plain text data that can be protected by the Protection Engine that must be communicated to SCTP.
+From SCTP perspective, if there is a maximum size of plain text data that can be protected by the protection engine that must be communicated to SCTP.
 As such a limit will limit the PMTU for SCTP to the maximums plain text plus CRYPTO chunk and algorithm overhead plus the SCTP common header.